Falah-Jabar-Rahim/A-Fully-Automatic-DL-Pipeline-for-WSI-QA/README.md

      ```python
      wandb.login(key='your_actual_key_here')
      ```
-- Adjust the training parameters in `train.py` if needed
+- Adjust the training parameters (e.g., epoch, learning rate) in `train.py` if needed
 - Open a terminal in the directory where `train.py` is located
 - Run the following command to start the training:
      ```bash